alixdecr/PRAB/apis/spacex-api/README.md

 | PATCH | 13 | 18% |
 | DELETE | 11 | 15% |
 | TOTAL | 74 | 100% |

+### Other Information

+- Number of Unique Routes: 41

+- Number of Unique Query Parameters: 0